Kori bustard: Status

 The kori bustard is generally a somewhat scarce bird.
 Appendix II of CITES and the 2000 Eskom Red Data Book for Birds lists the status of the nominate race as Vulnerable, estimating that in the next three generations, it is expected to decline by 10% in South Africa.
 In protected areas, they can be locally common.
 Viable populations exist in unprotected areas as well (e.g. Ethiopia and Sudan, and in Tanzania around Lake Natron and in the foothills of Mount Kilimanjaro) but in these areas, the birds are hunted.
 They have been much reduced by hunting, having been traditionally snared in Acacia gum baits and traps.
 Although no longer classified as game birds, they are still sometimes eaten.
 In Namibia, they are indicated as game as they are called the "Christmas turkey" and in South Africa, the "Kalahari Kentucky".
 Hunting of bustards is difficult to manage.

 The kori bustard is now generally uncommon outside major protected areas.
-Habitat destruction is a major problem for the species, compounded by bush encroachment due to overgrazing by livestock and agricultural development.
+Habitat destruction is a major problem for the species, compounded by woody plant encroachment due to overgrazing by livestock and agricultural development.
 Poisons used to control locusts may also effect and collisions with overhead power wires regularly claim kori bustards.
 One 10 km stretch of overhead powerlines in the Karoo killed 22 kori bustards during a five-month period.
 Kori bustards tend to avoid areas used heavily by humans.
 Nonetheless, because it has such a large range and its rate of decline is thought to be relatively slow, the kori bustard is not currently listed in a threatened category on the IUCN Red List.

 The species is prominent in many native African cultures, variously due to its imposing, impressive size, spectacular displays by adult males or the cryptic nature of the nesting female.
 The kori bustard features in dances and songs of the San people of Botswana, and paintings of these bustards feature in ancient San rock art.
 It was associated with royalty in Botswana since they reserved it for their own consumption, and since 2014 it is also the national bird of Botswana.